 The Emergency Management Division’s responsibilities are to support the continuity of government; to coordinate emergency response to severe weather, disasters, medical emergencies, fires, rescues, animal control, and hazardous materials situations; to plan for, coordinate with and support the State of Florida Emergency Management Team and the federal government during extreme emergencies throughout the state and the United State.

-Wakulla County’s Emergency Management Director is Scott Nelson.
-Mr. Nelson allows the Wakulla County Sheriff’s Office to continue our excellent service to the public during emergencies.
+Wakulla County’s Interim Emergency Management Director is Randall Taylor.
+Mr. Taylor allows the Wakulla County Sheriff’s Office to continue our excellent service to the public during emergencies.

 The role of Emergency Management is to assist local residents during times of natural or man-made disasters and to provide backup resources to all county responders.